GunjotGhuman/GraphNbaPlayerPtsPerGame/README.md

 # GraphNbaPlayerPtsPerGame
-Python program that uses api that grabs nba end points from offical nba.com
+Python program that uses API client created by swar that feteches data from nba.com.
+This program can find the PTS/game of any player you search and displays them on a graph with the matplotlib library.